QuoteVote/quotevote-monorepo/docs/user-manual.md

 📸 *Screenshot idea:* Show the report menu and block button on a post.
 _Alt-text:_ “Reporting a post and blocking a user in Quote.Vote.”

+## Settings ##

+Customize Quote.Vote to match your preferences.
+You can change themes, notifications, and accessibility options to make the platform comfortable for you.

+**How to access settings:**
+1. Click your **profile icon** at the top-right corner.
+2. Select **Settings** from the dropdown menu.

+**What you can do in Settings:**
+- **Themes:** Switch between Light and Dark modes.
+- **Notifications:** Choose which notifications you want to receive (e.g., votes, comments, mentions).
+- **Accessibility:** Adjust contrast, font size, and enable screen reader support.

+**Tips:**
+- Dark mode helps reduce eye strain at night.
+- Turn off notifications if you want focused reading time.
+- Accessibility settings make the platform usable for everyone.

+📸 *Screenshot idea:* Show the settings page with theme toggle and accessibility options.
+_Alt-text:_ “Settings page showing theme switch, notifications, and accessibility options.”